 |WV||Peppermint Bark||Pez||Jolly Rancher|

 |WY||Chocolate Santas||M&M's||Reese's Cup Minis|

 Embed this table

 Without further ado, here are the states and their top Christmas time candies.

-Reindeer corn is a festive candy that’s derivative of its original Halloween counterpart.
+Reindeer corn is a festive candy that, yes, is derivative of its original Halloween counterpart.
 The Yellowhammer State loved that one too!
 Alabama’s top Halloween candy was candy corn.
 They love that stuff down there!
 I wonder what George Washington Carver would think about reindeer corn?

 The Last Frontier State loves Hershey Kisses at Christmas time.
 If they had a kiss for every mile of coastline in Alaska, they’d have 6,640 kisses.
 And then they’d probably need some chapstick.

-I wonder if there are Pez dispensers in the shape of telescopes.
-If so, you’d probably find them in Tuscon where they have the most telescopes in the world.
-AZ loves Pez at Christmas time, and Pez do make good gifts and easy, fun stocking stuffers.
-Skittles came in second, followed by Hershey Kisses.
+I wonder if there are Reese’s Cup Minis in space?
+If so, you’d definitely find them from Tuscon where they have the most telescopes in the world.
+AZ loves Reese’s Cup Minis at Christmas time, and who can argue with that.
+Reese’s made a big push this year, as you will see below.
+The runners-up swapped places this year with Hershey’s Kisses coming in second, followed by Skittles.